Risør Municipality: Politics

 In the 2007 municipal elections, Risør had the highest vote for the Red Electoral Alliance in Norway at 13.7 per cent.
 Also, Knut Henning Thygesen was elected as the only mayor from the Red Party through a direct mayor election.

 Transportation

-Risør is located along the Skaggerak coast.
+Risør is located along the Skagerrak coast.
 The Stangholmen Lighthouse sits just offshore, marking a shipping channel leading to the town harbour.
 The European route E18 highway runs along the western edge of the municipality.
 The Norwegian County Road 416 connects the E18 highway with the town centre in the eastern side of the municipality.
 Other main roads in Risør include Norwegian County Road 411 and Norwegian County Road 418.

 Economy

-Risør was a town built as a result of shipping and industrial interests.
+Risør Municipality historically depended on shipping and industrial industries.
 The historic timber and fishing industries thrived for a few hundred years, but now they have mostly vanished.
 Paper production served as an economic basis for a time, until the pulp factory was closed in 1970.
 Today Risør is more of a tourist destination with a burgeoning art colony and music festivals.
 Summer vacationers account for a major part of the economy.